Stress is a signal – how StressInsight works with stress for individuals and organizations.

 2. Restore adaptive capacity

-This allows people to respond to demands with flexibility instead of strain.
+As capacity returns, people can respond to demands with flexibility instead of strain.

 3. Adjust the conditions that sustain stress